KeithPatarroyo/starter-academic/content/post/parameterization/index.md

 ---
 title: Parameterization Tutorial
-subtitle: Lecture I gave at the Universidad Nacional de Colombia in the Numerical Analysis class.
+subtitle: Lecture presented at the Universidad Nacional de Colombia in the Numerical Analysis class.

 # Summary for listings and search engines
 summary: Jupyter Notebook about parameterization using libigl, meshplot and implementing Tutte, harmonic, mean-value, ARAP, LSCM, and a global parameterization with cuts.